-If you aren\u2019t able to travel to Pamplona during the month of February, then flying in September is also cheap.
-Prices for this month can be found on momondo for an average of $557.
+In general, September is the cheapest month to fly from United States to Pamplona.
+Due to it being the ‘off-season’ during this time, you can expect flight prices to be around $566.
+If you aren\u2019t able to travel to Pamplona during the month of September, then flying in November is also cheap.
+Prices for this month can be found on momondo for an average of $587.

-San Sebastián Airport, Logroño Agoncillo Airport, Vitoria-Gasteiz Airport, Bilbao Airport or Zaragoza Airport can be an alternative airport used for travel to Pamplona.
+San Sebastian Airport, Logroño Agoncillo Airport, Vitoria-Gasteiz Airport, Bilbao Airport or Zaragoza Airport can be an alternative airport used for travel to Pamplona.

-Currently, Spain travel restrictions include travel to Pamplona.
-Spain has reopened its borders to travelers from most EU countries; however, entry remains restricted to travelers arriving from other areas, except for Spanish nationals and residents, and accompanying immediate family members.
-As of July 22, travelers arriving from Montenegro and Serbia are no longer allowed to enter Spain.
+Spain has reopened its borders to travelers from most EU and Schengen Area countries; however, entry remains restricted to travelers arriving from other areas, except for Spanish nationals and residents, and accompanying immediate family members.
+Spain will not allow entry to inbound travelers that have been in the UK, Brazil or South Africa until at least March 16, with the exception of nationals and residents of Andorra and Spain.
+As of July 22, travelers arriving from Serbia are no longer allowed to enter Spain.
 For travelers arriving from outside the EU, only the following categories of travelers may enter: •Habitual residents in the European Union, Schengen Associated States, Andorra, Monaco, The Vatican, or San Marino. •Holders of a long-term visa issued by a Schengen member of Schengen Associated State who are going to that country. •Health professionals coming to Spain for work. •Goods and transport personnel in the practice of their duties. •Diplomats, consular, international officials, military personnel, civil protection and members of humanitarian organizations in the practice of their duties. •Students who study in one of the EU/Schengen member states and possess the appropriate visa or equivalent permit and medical insurance.
 They may enter the country 15 days prior to the start of their studies. •Highly qualified workers, including participants in high-level sporting events that take place in Spain. •People traveling for duly accredited family reasons. •People traveling for duly accredited humanitarian reasons of reasons of force major. •Residents of Australia, Canada, Georgia, Japan, New Zealand, Rwanda, South Korea, Thailand, Tunisia, or Uruguay, provided that they have come directly from these countries or only made international transits at airports outside of these countries.Entry requirements